hpc-unibe-ch/hpc-unibe-ch.github.io/docs/slurm/interactive-jobs.md

 - debugging: launching a job, tweaking the setup (e.g. compile options), launching job again, tweaking, ...
 - interactive interfaces: inspecting a node, or when launching a GUI

-In general there are 3 major ways to allocate resources:

-- `sbatch`: submitting a script which gets scheduled and launched when resources are available, after submitting the shell is coming back immediately
-- `srun`: submitting a single task (no serial preparation or post-processes required),
-    + output on screen
-    + shell is blocked until job finished
-- `salloc`: requesting resources but no specification of tasks.
-    + requested resources will be blocked until job gets killed/canceled
-    + shell block until job starts
-    + `srun` command launches task on these resources

-## `salloc`
+## Resource allocation with `salloc`

 `salloc` creates a SLURM job allocation with the specified (of default) resources, including CPUs/GPUs, memory, walltime.
-Here 4 tasks on 1 node with 2GB (8GB total) and 1h is requested from `submit01`
+Here 4 tasks on 1 node with 2GB (8GB total) and 1h is requested:`

 ```Bash
 bash-4.2$ hostname